 Developing simplified state-level processes for determining, tracking, and reporting work requirement exemptions (e.g., for individuals who are medically frail).

-Ensuring subsidized employment / taxable stipends are counted as minimum monthly income to fulfill work requirements.
+Ensuring flexible, taxable stipends are counted as minimum monthly income to exempt people from work requirements.

 Extending exemption periods for people being released from incarceration from 3 to 12 months.